Eleanor825/Machine-Learning-Knowledge-Base/papers-cv/architectures/CNN.md

     * Author: Gao Huang
     * Abstract: Recent work has shown that convolutional networks can be substantially deeper, more accurate, and efficient to train if they contain shorter connections between layers close to the input and those close to the output.
 In this paper, we embrace this observation and introduce the Dense Convolutional Network (DenseNet), which connects each layer to every other layer in a feed-forward fashion.
 Whereas traditional convolutional networks with L layers have L connections - one between each layer and its subsequent layer - our network has L(L+1)/2 direct connections.
 For each layer, the feature-maps of all preceding layers are used as inputs, and its own feature-maps are used as inputs into all subsequent layers.
 DenseNets have several compelling advantages: they alleviate the vanishing-gradient problem, strengthen feature propagation, encourage feature reuse, and substantially reduce the number of parameters.
 We evaluate our proposed architecture on four highly competitive object recognition benchmark tasks (CIFAR-10, CIFAR-100, SVHN, and ImageNet).
 DenseNets obtain significant improvements over the state-of-the-art on most of them, whilst requiring less computation to achieve high performance.
 Code and pre-trained models are available at [this https URL](https://github.com/liuzhuang13/DenseNet).
     * Comments:
         * > By revealing the equivalence of the state-of-the-art Residual Network (ResNet) and Densely Convolutional Network (DenseNet) within the HORNN framework, we find that ResNet enables feature re-usage while DenseNet enables new features exploration which are both important for learning good representations.
-(DPN, 2017)
+(2017, DPN)
         * > Although the width of the densely connected path increases linearly as it goes deeper, causing the number of parameters to grow quadratically, DenseNet provides higher parameter efficiency compared with ResNet.
-(DPN, 2017)
+(2017, DPN)
         * > Many works, such as DenseNet (Huang et al., 2017) and EfficientNet (Tan & Le, 2019a), focus on parameter efficiency, aiming to achieve better accuracy with less parameters.
 (EfficientNetV2, 2021)
 * [Dual Path Networks (DPN)](https://arxiv.org/abs/1707.01629)
     * Title: Dual Path Networks